neirolex/discord-music-bot/README.md

 # General
-This app is designed to work with local audio files and translate them to Discord, working as a bot app.
+This app is designed to translate local audio files to Discord, working as a bot app.

 # Technical info
 * For transmitting audio, following libs are required;